StarterSquad/startersquad.com/_posts/2014-03-24-bug-or-feature.md

 ## Release management
 Priority at StarterSquad (as in many other agile organisations) is marked by positioning a change in a list.
 The top has priority.
 This is a solved problem, and we don't need any special markings to assess priority beyond that.
-We do have different release streams however.
-On the one hand we bundle larger sets of new behavior that only make sense together in e.g. weekly releases, while we bundle low risk changes to existing functionality in daily or even more frequent hotfix releases.
+We do have different release streams however - based on risk return ratios.
+We bundle larger sets of new behavior that only make sense together in e.g. weekly releases, while we bundle low risk changes to existing functionality in daily or even more frequent hotfix releases.
 But not all bugs should be hotfixes, nor should all features wait for the next major release.
 So we just stopped marking bugs and started marking things with their target release strategy based on risk